Weather Alert:

 This course promotes critical thinking skills while utilizing the RAPID-Care concept.
 The multi-discipline make-up of the participants helps to strengthen information sharing, communications, and medical surge capabilities.

 This course is taught by Texas A&M Engineering Extension Services.
 The course is free.
-Lunch will be provided.
-Registration will begin at 7am.
-Class begins at 8am.
+Breakfast and lunch will be provided.
+Registration will begin at 8:30am.
+Class begins at 9am and will end by 5pm each day.
+The training will be held at The Red Barn at Hampshire College, 893 West Street, Amherst, MA.

 This training is appropriate for the following disciplines: